ivanreese/visual-programming-codex/implementations.md

 > Connect these to each other by virtual cables to create the scene you have in mind.
 > Easily export your piece of work at any time.
 Embed it into your website or use it for any kind of creative installation.

+* Here's a nice short [tutorial video](https://www.youtube.com/watch?v=QXxgX2kS0TE) that shows some of the features, what the editor interface is like, etc.

 <br><br><br><br>